jayson91/New-restaurant/README.md

 ---

 ## Objectives
 It will help new restaurants in deciding their theme, menus, cuisine, cost etc for a particular location.
-It also aims at finding similarity between neighborhoods of Bengaluru on the basis of food.
-The dataset also contains reviews for each of the restaurant which will help in finding overall rating for the place.

 ## Data